claytose/CS312Minecraft/README.md

       - Capture the EC2 public IP
       - Update the inventory.ini file
       - Run the Ansible playbook to configure the server
+2. Type `yes` when prompted to connect to the instance.
-2. Take note of the public IP address that corresponds to recently configured server.
+3. Take note of the public IP address that corresponds to recently configured server.
+   - Should be a line that is printed that states `Public IP is: <public_ip>`.

 ---

 ## 7. Verify Server is Running through nmap

 1. After Ansible finishes running the playbook, the Minecraft server should be set up.
-Run the following command with the IP address from Step 6.2 to verify the server is up and running:
+Run the following command with the instance's IP address from Step 6.3 to verify the server is up and running:
    ```bash
    nmap -sV -Pn -p T:25565 <public-ip>
    ```